Dealing with Dyslexia

 What Can Be Done?

 There are many resources available for children with dyslexia.
 In the public school system, parents or teachers can request testing to verify the dyslexia diagnosis, at which point the child will receive special services.
-Many private schools have reading specialists who provide additional tutoring (beyond regular classroom work) for dyslexic children.
+Many schools have reading specialists who provide additional tutoring (beyond regular classroom work) for dyslexic children.

 Parents can and should educate themselves, even if their child is receiving specific help in school.
 There are numerous books, websites, training programs, and clinics where helpful information and programs can be found.